... views

 What’s so special about SaaS dashboards

 How is a SaaS dashboard any different from any other?
 Well.. generally with SaaS apps, and b2b ones especially, users are looking to complete a specific goal or make their life easier.
-Oftentimes, you can associate certain metrics as to how this goal was achieved.
+Oftentimes, you can associate certain metrics with how this goal was achieved.
 Individuals and businesses often pay for results, and therefore they need clarity on whether their expectations are met.

 Purposeful Information